 Pune: South Asian Civilization in India

 The program in Pune offers an introduction to Indian history, politics, and aesthetics from the precolonial to the postcolonial period.
 The program will be based in Pune for most of the quarter, with field trips to Mumbai and other parts of Maharashtra.
 Materials assigned for the class will range from texts of Indian political thought to graphic novels, from musical recordings to films.
 The course does not require any prior knowledge of India.
 It is aimed to provide an understanding of Indian society and culture in the context of the modern world.
 In addition to the civilization sequence, students take a fourth course in Hindi.
 For students with no prior experience in South Asian languages, this language course is designed to facilitate their access to local culture and to provide a basis for further study.
 Advanced sections are held for those students with prior coursework or experience in Hindi.

 The Pune program is operated in cooperation with the American Institute of Indian Studies (AIIS), an academic organization with an office in Pune and American headquarters at the University of Chicago.

 Credits and Registration

 Participants in the Pune program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization sequence and the Hindi language course.
 The civilization sequence meets the College’s civilization requirement.
-If a student has already met this requirement, he or she may use these courses as electives.
+Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the respective major.
 The language course will normally count as an elective.
 This course is neither keyed to Chicago’s Hindi language sequences nor equivalent to any specific on-campus course.